-Interface serial 0 frame-relay intf-type DTE frame-relay lmi-n392dte 3 frame-relay Imi-n393dce frame-relay lmi-n393dce events no frame-relay Imi-n393dce events
+interface serial 0

+frame-relay intf-type DTE

+frame-relay lmi-n392dte 3

+frame-relay Imi-n393dce

-To set the DCE and Network-to-Network Interface (NNI) monitored events count, use the frame-relay lmi-n393dce command in interface configuration mode.
+To set the data communications equipment (DCE) and Network-to-Network Interface (NNI) monitored events count, use the frame-relay lmi-n393dce interface configuration command.
 To remove the current setting, use the no form of this command.

+frame-relay lmi-n393dce events

-no manie-relay nin-h Sysuce events
+no frame-relay lmi-n393dce events

-Syntax Description events Value of monitored events count.
-Acceptable value is a positive integer in the range from 1 to 10.
+events Value of monitored events count.
+Acceptable value is a positive integer in the range from 1 through 10.

-Command Default 2 events
+2 events

-Command Modes Interface configuratio n

-Command History Release Modification

-10.0 This command was introduced.

-12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
-Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.

-Usage Guidelines declared down.
-In Cis for the link to be decla e frame-relay lmi-n392dce command define the condition that causes the link to be co's implementation, N392 errors must occur within the events argument count in order ared down.
-Therefore, the events value defined in this command must be greater than effined in the frame-relay lmi-n392dce command.
+This command and the frame-relay lmi-n392dce command define the condition that causes the link to be declared down.
+In Cisco's implementation, N392 errors must occur within the events argument count in order for the link to be declared down.
+Therefore, the events value defined in this command must be greater than the threshold value defined in the frame-relay lmi-n392dce command.

-Examples The following examplacts as a Frame Relay le sets the Local Management Interface (LMI) monitored events count to 3.
-The router DCE or NNI switch.
+The following example sets the Local Management Interface (LMI) monitored events count to 3.
+The router acts as a Frame Relay DCE or NNI switch.

-interface serial 0 frame-relay intf-
+interface serial 0

-frame-relay intf-type DCE frame-relay lmi-n393dce 3
+frame-relay intf-type DCE

+frame-relay lmi-n393dce 3